otsatos/IProcCUDANPP/README.md

       - ```cudanp/```  : CUDA output images
       - ```opencv/```  : OPEN CV output images

-- ```src/``` folder contains the source where *.cu/*.h code files are placed.
+- ```src/``` folder contains the source code where *.cu/*.h files are placed.
-- ```build``` is the build tree required by Cmake tools.
-The code provided was successfully compiled on a linux system.
+- ```build``` is the build tree folder used by CMake tools.
+The code provided was successfully compiled on a Linux system.
 - ```docs``` folder is provided for documentation material and artifacts.

-- ```INSTALL.md``` file provides a human-readable set of instructions for installing the application along with ceratin information about prerequicities and possible dependencies.
+- ```INSTALL.md``` file provides a human-readable set of instructions for installing the application along with certain information about prerequisites and possible dependencies.

-- ```CMakeLists.txt``` CMakeLists.txt file contains the directives and instructions for compiling and building the code by setting the compiler and c++ standard that is required, specific libraries, including directories etc. This file was created to compile and build the program on a Linux system.
+- ```CMakeLists.txt``` file contains the directives and instructions for compiling and building the code by setting the compiler and c++ standard that is required, specific libraries and including directories among others.
+This file was created to compile and build the program on a Linux system.
 In order for this code to be compiled on a Windows system, references to the OPENCV and CUDA NPP libraries and include directories must be changed accordingly.